Skandgupt-Parmar/visa-consultancy-site/README.md

 Responsiveness: Fully responsive design ensures a seamless experience across all device sizes (desktop, tablet, mobile).

 Key Outcome:
-This project delivered a cohesive and functional digital platform for AbroEd, effectively communicating its services and streamlining its client acquisition process through intuitive forms and clear information architecture.architecture.
+This project delivered a cohesive and functional digital platform for AbroEd, effectively communicating its services and streamlining its client acquisition process through intuitive forms and clear information architecture.